Planning and Construction Lawyer

 1. In cases where the accuser claims that the accused actually derived a benefit from the construction he carried out, or from the abnormal use, the evidence is there and it can be demonstrated by bringing a suitable opinion or other appropriate documents to the court.
 In the stage of arguments for punishment, the accuser must prove beyond a reasonable doubt that he is a material circumstance.
 If the accused claims he made a low profit from the crimes he committed, and that was the basis for his acquittal, he must prove this on the balance of probabilities (see p.(c) of Section 40) toCode of penal law).

-Support From a Lawyer is Essential
+Support From a Lawyer Is Essential

 Did you get a demolition order or a stop work order?